The Book of Jude Packs A Powerful Punch Against The Grace Changers

 Jude describes himself as a servant (or slave) of Jesus Christ.
 We are kept by Jesus Christ only as we follow him.
 The righteous can die spiritually.

-● Dear friends, although I was very eager to write to you about the salvation we share, I felt I had to write and urge you to contend for the faith that was once for all entrusted to the saints.
+Dear friends, although I was very eager to write to you about the salvation we share, I felt I had to write and urge you to contend for the faith that was once for all entrusted to the saints.
 For certain men whose condemnation was written about long ago have secretly slipped in among you.
-They are godless men, who change the grace of our God into a license for immorality and deny Jesus Christ our only Sovereign and Lord.
+They are godless men, who change the grace of our God into a license to sin and deny Jesus Christ our only Sovereign and Lord.
 (Jude 3,4)

 Jude was urging all Christians (men and women) to fight against the grace changers.
 This is the purpose of his epistle, which was written because of that particular false teaching.
 If this command to contend against the grace changers is ignored, it is a sin and nothing less.